How To Use a Habit Tracker To Level Up Your Life

 Habit trackers are a great way to keep track of your daily habits — and habit tracking can be applied to any goal, whether it's exercise, reading, or eating healthy foods.

-A habit journal or tracker is basically a simple tool to track your habits and helps you visualize your progress towards your goals.
+The habit journal or tracker is basically a simple tool to track your habits and helps you visualize your progress towards your goals.

 You can use a physical notebook, an app, or even write things down on a piece of paper to track your habits.
 The important thing is that you get into the habit of tracking your daily habits and make sure you do it consistently!